rhomobile/rhomobile-docs/docs/en/5.2.2/rhoconnect/push-client-setup-rps.md

 # Setting Up for RhoConnect Push Service on Client Application
-RhoConnect Push Service is a separate process that will run on your machine and broker push messages between your RhoConnect server and registered Android and Windows Mobile/CE devices.
+The RhoConnect Push Service is a stand-alone process that brokers push messages between a RhoConnect server and Android or Windows Mobile/CE devices that have registered with the service.
+This guide covers setting up the RhoConnect server for the RhoConnect Push Service and the registered client.
+Once these steps are completed, you must then perform the [push client setup](push-client-setup) process that's required for all platforms.

-This chapter contains the steps you need to set up your registered Android or Windows Mobile/CE client and RhoConnect server for RhoConnect Push Service.
-After you perform the steps in this chapter, you will finish by performing the [client setup that is needed for all platforms](push-client-setup).

-> Note: If you are setting up standard RhoConnect Push on Android, you do not perform the steps in this chapter.
-Perform the steps in [RhoConnect Push for Android setup](push-client-setup-android) instead.
+> **IMPORTANT: Do not continue** if you plan to set up RhoConnect Push for Android devices using Google Cloud Messaging.
+For those instructions, please refer to [RhoConnect Push for Android setup](push-client-setup-android).

 ## Setting up RhoConnect Push Service on the Server
-RhoConnect v3.3 introduces the RhoConnect Push Service (RPS) which supports efficient messaging for both Android and Windows Mobile.
-This service can be used instead of Google GCM on Android.
+RhoConnect v3.3 introduces the RhoConnect Push Service (RPS), which supports efficient messaging for both Android and Windows Mobile/CE.
+On Android, this service can be used instead of Google Cloud Messaging.

 The typical flow of a message using RPS: